xsuite/xsuite/docs/particlesmanip.rst

 By default the particles coordinates are transferred to CPU whe using ``to_dict`` or ``to_pandas``.

+Such methods can be used to save or load particles coordinated to/from file as shown by the following examples:

 Save and load from dictionary
 -----------------------------